AGRIC 2500WT - Agricultural Biochemistry II

 Attendance at practicals and tutorials is compulsory; it is not acceptable to leave part-way through classes.

-Students must achieve at least 40% of the total marks for the Summative Assessment component, i.e. a combined mark of not less than 72/180 for the mid-semester assessment and the end of semester examinations.
+Students must achieve at least 40% of the total marks for the end of semester examination.

 Assessment DetailCoursework formative and summative assessment - details: